JennyKozi/C_Projects/README.md

 # C Projects

-A series of projects for the course Introduction to Programming of the Department of Informatics and Telecommunications, National and Kapodistrian University of Athens, 1st semester 2020-2021.
+A series of projects for the course of Introduction to Programming of the Department of Informatics and Telecommunications, National and Kapodistrian University of Athens, 1st semester 2020-2021.